DegenerateTrash/Text-to-Img/Readme.md

-# Project Title
+# Text To Img

-This program inneficciently converts images into text files with the ability to convert the text file back into an image.
+These two programs can either convert text to an image or convert an image to text conimg.py Is used to convert an image into text contxt.py Is used to convert text into an image that is readable by conimg.py

 ### Prerequisites